 We would like everyone on campus and in the community to feel welcome during their visit to the UMKC Women’s Center.
 Our friendly staff is always willing to assist with inquiries whether it be discussing programs, finding resources or just getting on-campus directions.
 Our office is open Monday through Thursday, 10:00 am – 4:00 pm and Friday, 10:00 am – 3:00 pm.
 Click here for contact and location information.

 Brenda Bethman, Ph.D., Director

-Brenda has been at the UMKC Women’s Center since January 2007.
-She also holds appointments as Director of the Women’s, Gender, and Sexuality Studies Program; Coordinator of the UMKC General Education Program; and as Affiliated Faculty in German in the Department of Foreign Languages and Literatures.
+Brenda has served as Director of the Women’s Center since January 2007 and as Associate Teaching Professor in the Women’s, Gender, and Sexuality Studies Program since August 2019.
 Before coming to UMKC, she was founding Program Coordinator of the Women’s Center and then Director of the Women’s & Gender Equity Resource Center at Texas A&M University.
 She is a past chair of the National Women’s Studies Association (NWSA) Women’s Centers Committee, as well as past Secretary for NWSA.
 Brenda was a member of the committee that revised the CAS Standards for Women Student Programs and Services.

 She has presented and published on social media, assessment, women’s leadership, women’s literature, Elfriede Jelinek, Marlene Streeruwitz, Ingeborg Bachmann, and feminism in a variety of venues.
 She holds a B.A. in German Literature from Dickinson College, an M.A. in German Literature from Temple University, and a Ph.D. in Modern German Studies and a Graduate Certificate in Advanced Feminist Studies from UMass Amherst.
 She has published two books: a co-edited volume, University and College Women’s and Gender Equity Centers: The Changing Landscape, and a monograph, “Obscene Fantasies”: Generic Perversions in Elfriede Jelinek, which examines Elfriede Jelinek’s investigation of Austria’s and Western Europe’s “obscene fantasies” through her “perversion” of generic forms in three of her best-known texts, women as lovers, The Piano Teacher, and Lust.